MasrurAhmed64782/azure-iam-portfolio/lab-05-sspr-email-otp/README.md

 ## Key Concepts

 **Self-Service Password Reset (SSPR)** allows users to reset their passwords independently using pre-registered verification methods.
-This is a critical feature for reducing IT support costs and improving productivity.

-**Email OTP** delivers a one-time passcode to the user's registered email address, providing a simple and accessible verification method that works without a smartphone or authenticator app.
+**Email OTP** delivers a one-time passcode to the user's registered email address — a simple and accessible verification method that works without a smartphone.

-**Authentication Methods Policy** in Entra ID centrally controls which verification methods are available to users across SSPR, MFA, and passwordless sign-in scenarios.

 ---